hazelcast/hazelcast/hazelcast-documentation/src/WhyHazelcast.md

 **A Glance at Traditional Data Persistence**

-Data is the essence in software sytems and in conventional architectures, relational database persists and provides access to data.
+Data is the essence in software systems and in conventional architectures, relational database persists and provides access to data.
 Basically, applications are talking directly with a database which has its backup as another machine.
 To increase the performance capabilities in a conventional architecture, a faster machine is required or utilization of the current resources should be tuned.
 This leads to a large amount of money or manpower.

 Then, there is the idea of keeping copies of data next to the database.
 This is performed using technologies like external key-value storages or second level caching.
 Purpose is to protect the database from excessive loads.
 However, when the database is saturated or if the applications perform mostly "put" operations, this approach is of no use, since it insulates the database only from the "get" loads.
 Even if the applications heavily perform "get"s, then there appears a consistency issue: when data is changed within the database, what is the reaction of local data cache, how these changes are handled?
 This is the point where concepts like time-to-live (TTL) or write-through come as solutions.